Simon3FourStudios/Simon3FourStudios.github.io/about.md

 permalink: /about/
 ---

-This is the website for 3Four Studios Ltd., developers of cross-platfornm smartphone applications.
+This is the website for 3Four Studios Ltd., developers of cross-platform smartphone applications.

 ![profile pic](/assets/img/profile-pic.jpg)